Dharam Singh Nihang Singh: Early life and education

 He was born at Manupur-Goslan, Khanna, Punjab to Bhagwan Singh and Harnam Kaur.
 At Khanna, he had his primary education and matriculated from AS High School in 1954.
 In 1956, he completed his Intermediate with Hindi as his major.

 Life and works at Buddha Dal

-He belongs to a Nihang family.
+He belonged to a Nihang family.
 His paternal uncles (Taya and Chacha) and first cousin served as Nihang in Budha Dal.
 His taya was jathedar of Budha Dal, Samrala Circle.
 Among others, Dharam Singh used to have discussions on Banis in Das Granthi with his coeval nephew.

 In 1960, Dharam Singh began to participate in religious gatherings called Jorh Melas, with Budha Dal.
 In 1962, he enrolled as a Nihang in Budha Dal at Hola Mohalla function in Anandpur Sahib, after Akhand Path of Dasam Granth.